• Home /

 Modern electrical outlets and wiring

-Leak-proof roof & exterior
+Leak-proof roof and exterior

 Major appliances included

-Heating and cooling systems are tuned
+Tuned heating and cooling systems

 The home is habitable

-The 5 Types Of Move-In Ready Homes
+The 5 Types of Move-In Ready Homes

-Here are five types of “move-in ready” homes.
+Here are five types of move-in ready homes:

 New construction homes